MyNameIsJonathan/playbar/README.md

 | `album` | `string` | _Required_.
 Identifier for the song album. |
 | `thumbnail_url` | `string` | _Required_.
 URL of the song art file. |

-### DELETE /songs/:songid
+### DELETE /songs/

 Removes a song record from the database, and removes any comment records related to the song.
+Song data is sent as an object in the body.

 ### GET /likes/:song_id/:user_id